hashicorp/go-extract/README.md

 - [x] `io.Reader` as source
 - [x] symlink inside archive
 - [x] symlink to outside is detected
-- [x] symlink with absolut path is detected
+- [x] symlink with absolute path is detected
 - [x] file with path traversal is detected
-- [x] file with absolut path is detected
+- [x] file with absolute path is detected
 - [x] filetype detection based on magic bytes
 - [x] windows support
 - [x] tests for gzip